 It’s all about connecting smoothly.

-Every one of your customers, past, present or future, lives in a digital world.
-They instinctively know when a brand provides easy, intuitive onscreen experiences.
+Every one of your customers, past, present, or future, lives in a digital world.
+They instinctively know when a brand provides accessible, intuitive onscreen experiences.
 And it’s painfully obvious when an app or website falls short.
 These are essential roles.

 UX Business Analytics

 A UX Business Analyst (UX BA) provides a combination of business analysis (BA) with user experience (UX) expertise.
-In practice, this translates to working with key stakeholders to define the scope and feature set of any proposed software solution.
-Responsibilities for this role may include business and technical requirements documentation, research, concept development, workflows and wireframe screen layouts.
+This translates to working with key stakeholders to define any proposed software solution's scope and feature set.
+Responsibilities for this role include business and technical requirements documentation, research, concept development, workflows, and wireframe screen layouts.

-A UX (User Experience) Coordinator supports the Project Lead and/or Project Manager by coordinating and facilitating team meetings, including pre- and post-meeting communication, meeting agendas, notes and recordings.
-Often a Junior UXer in training, UX Coordinator may assist with user research, wireframing, and interaction design in prototyping programs such as Figma and Invision.
+A UX Coordinator supports the Project Lead and/or Project Manager by coordinating and facilitating team meetings, including pre- and post-meeting communication, meeting agendas, notes, and recordings.
+Often a Junior UXer in training, a UX coordinator may assist with user research, wireframing, and interaction design in prototyping programs such as Figma and Invision.